Frequently Asked Questions

 And let's not be confused by language.
 "Dead" people — apparently dead people, no heartbeat or respiration — are revived every year, in hospitals all over the world, by the thousands.
 The dictionary definition of "death" is permanent cessation of vital functions.
 Therefore, if someone, even after cryopreservation, has recovered, that means the person wasn't "really" dead in the first place.
 We think that's the best way to look at it.

 Sadly, we can't.
 No one can guarantee success, because no one can guarantee the future.
-No one can predict scientific progress with certainty, but we believe a strong case can be made for the probable success of cryonics.
+No one can predict scientific progress with certainty.
+We believe that a very strong case can be made for the probable success of cryonics.
 But that doesn't mean that social disruptions aren't possible.
-Nuclear war, economic collapse, political strife, terrorism, are all possible, and they could end the lives of cryopreserved patients just as easily as they can end the lives of those outside it.
+Nuclear war, economic collapse, political strife and terrorism, are all possible, and they could end the lives of cryopreserved patients just as easily as they can end the lives of any of us.

-One thing we can guarantee is that if you don't sign up for cryonics is that you will have no chance at all of coming back.
+One thing we can guarantee is that if you don't sign up for cryonics is that you will have no chance at all of being revived in the future.

-Again, we can't guarantee the future.
+We can't guarantee the future.
 But we can and do guarantee this: that at CI we will give our very best efforts to see our member patients are restored to life and good health.
-Because the life of every director and officer and member of CI depends on those efforts too.
+The life of every director and officer and member of CI depends on those same efforts.

 MORAL AND ETHICAL QUESTIONS